njherron04/njherron04/README.md

 # 👋 Nolan Herron

 Software Engineer with a B.S. in Informatics (Security).
-This repository contains my **HomeLab** projects, as well as labs I completed throughout school, where I practice programming fundamentals through hands-on experiments.
+This repository contains my projects, as well as labs I completed throughout school, where I practice security and programming through hands-on experiments.

 ---